Deutsche Schachzeitung

-Since January 1989, the Deutsche Schachzeitung was merged in the Deutsche Schachblätter – Schach-Report which was edited in Hollfeld.
-The resulting magazine appeared with the names of both former magazines on its cover till December 1996.
-Since January 1997, this magazine again was merged in the Berlin magazine Schach.
+Since January 1989, the Deutsche Schachzeitung was merged with the Deutsche Schachblätter – Schach-Report, edited in Hollfeld.
+The resulting magazine appeared with the names of both former magazines on its cover until December 1996.
+Since January 1997, this magazine merged again with the Berlin magazine Schach.
 The resulting magazine kept the names Schach and Schach-Report on its cover for one year, but the name Deutsche Schachzeitung had disappeared from the cover.
-Since 1998, the magazine appears under the simple Schach.
-However, the table of contents is still headed by the names Deutsche Schachzeitung, Deutsche Schachblätter and Schach-Report.
+Since 1998, the magazine appears under the simple title Schach.
+However, the table of contents is still headed by the names Deutsche Schachzeitung, Deutsche Schachblätter, and Schach-Report.

 The Deutsche Schachzeitung was in its prime in the first two decades of the 20th century.